Artistic Repair of Denim

 Emerging Salvage Needs in Pakistan

-Buyers in Pakistan are requesting new and established salvage items that present a new revenue opportunity for thrift store suppliers.
+Buyers in Pakistan are requesting new and established salvage items that present a new revenue opportunity for thrift store sellers.
 The demand includes: Decorative Pillows, Linens, Kitchenware Metal, Backpacks, and Single Shoes.

 The following steps could be taken to determine if collecting “new” categories will provide incremental revenue for a given organization: